Newsman/WP-Plugin-NewsmanApp/configuration-en.md

 ### Per-form settings

 Open a page with an Atomic Form on the canvas.
 Click the form container (the parent element holding the inputs) to select it.
-Below the existing **Content** and **Settings** sections in the editor panel, a new **Newsman** section appears with two settings:
+Below the existing **Content** and **Settings** sections in the editor panel, a new **Newsman** section appears with three settings:

 - **Send to Newsman** - Off by default.
 Turn this on to enable Newsman for this form.
 When off, no data is sent to Newsman regardless of per-input settings.

 - **Newsman List** - Pick the Newsman list that should receive submissions.
 The dropdown is shared with the legacy Forms integration: lists come from your Newsman account using the API Key and User ID configured in **NewsMAN > Settings**, cached for 10 minutes.

+- **Opt-in mode** - Defaults to **Single opt-in**.
+With single opt-in, a new submission is added to the list immediately.
+With **Double opt-in**, the plugin asks Newsman to send a confirmation email to the address; the subscriber is only added to the list once they click the link in that email.
+Existing subscribers always have their property values refreshed regardless of the mode.

 ### Per-input settings